Travelling Solo in Austria

 If you visit for the skiing and decide to go off-piste, just be careful skiing alone in case of avalanches.

 Home to amazing art, classical music and stunning architecture Austria attracts many visitors from all around the globe, and especially those from Asia who come for the Sound of Music tours.

 You seriously need weeks to explore the best of Austria and you’ll never be short of a tour to go on either.
-Whether you prefer sightseeing, trekking or even skiing, Austria has so much to offer us ladies, that you’ll be planning your second trip before you even leave.
+Whether you prefer sightseeing, trekking or skiing, Austria has so much to offer that you’ll be planning your second trip before you even leave.

 Austria draws adventure seekers so if you are an adventurous solo you’ll find plenty to get your heart pumping especially in Innsbruck where the mountains meet the valley.
 This medieval city centre is the capital of the Alps and has a gorgeous gondola ride with views of the surrounding mountains.

 You’ll find snowboarding, freeriding, tobogganing, rock climbing and mountain hut hikes amongst lakes and summits, not to mention cultural activities.
-It’s also a great place to shop in the small boutiques and craft shops to find a unique Austrian gift (for you obviously).
-Plus there is always some kind of event happening so you’ll never be short of things to do in Innsbruck.
+It is also a great place to shop in the small boutiques and craft shops to find a unique Austrian gift.
+There is always some kind of event happening so you’ll never be short of things to do in Innsbruck.